-- The young person must organise and deliver a project, not a workshop. - The project should be: - o a one-off all-day event, or - o a series of workshops, or - o a series of activities offered online, or - a taught lesson which is videoed and posted as an educational online, or - o a combination of the above, or - an alternative format which they have OK'd with the Adviser in advance - The event should be planned to allow young people to learn how to organise larger projects.
-We do not expect young person to deliver a full day of tuition to strangers, however we encourage young people registered with us to offer a more 'open' project which is not limited to friends/family/colleagues (although we appreciate that in many instances their final audience will consist of friends/family/colleagues as their advertising may not pull in members of the general public). - The projects should be managed as if they were an open project, and advertised on our registered young person's fb page, and venues and materials should be managed by the young person as if it were a public project - It should all be planned carefully in order to ensure ALL aspects of the study pack are covered in a timely fashion. - We encourage them to 'hire' people to work with them, for example a friend or a family member; by invitation so the young person can learn how to work with a team - so do expect to participate. • We also expect young person to show and evidence that they can control an array of helpers at their event - so expect to be invited to meetings to discuss the use of your kitchen - and expect notes to be taken!
+Unit 2 A Planning the leadership project Identifying the leadership role and decide the projects aims.
+At this stage the young person should simply be considering options and desired outcomes - it is not necessary to plan extensively prior to this section. answers to all the questions in sentence format At Silver level, young persons have to offer a learning opportunity to others.
+AAI recognise there could be many different kinds of leadership projects but prefer the young person to offer a taught event or project as this is the best way to learn and demonstrate several unique learning outcomes.
+Offer The young person must organise and deliver a project, not a workshop.
+The project should be: a one-off all-day event, or a series of activities offered online, or a taught lesson which is videoed and posted as an educational online, or a combination of the above, or an alternative format which they have OK'd with the Adviser in advance The event should be planned to allow young people to learn how to organise larger projects.
+We do not expect young person to deliver a full day of tuition to strangers, however we encourage young people registered with us to offer a more 'open' project which is not limited to friends/family/colleagues (although we appreciate that in many instances their final audience will consist of friends/family/colleagues as their advertising may not pull in members of the general public).
+The projects should be managed as if they were an open project, and advertised on our registered young person's fb page, and venues and materials should be managed by the young person as if it were a public project invitation so the young person can learn how to work with a team - so do expect to participate.
+We also expect young person to show and evidence that they can control an array of helpers at their event - so expect to be invited to meetings to discuss the use of your kitchen - and expect notes to be taken!
 Unit 2 B Planning practical issues considering the practical issues and timescales involved in the proposed project.
 Basic planning answers to all the questions in sentence format

-Working with others answers to all the questions in sentence format HINT: if the young person is working as part of a team, or they have asked people to do any work for them, they still have to have everything in their portfolio required in Unit 2C.
-Before they start delivery, they should decide roles, and they should have a meeting to discuss these roles, so they should add meeting notes to the portfolio. if anything is discussed by email/social media then add the screen prints which show this discussion PLUS: the portfolio would be incomplete if they didn't have information about the important parts of organising an event, such as answers to the health and safety questions/venue booking details/ advertising etc. So even if it is not their job to do these things, they must include all of these in the portfolio. e.g. if a teammate creates the advertising/health and safety info/booked the venue etc then they put a copy of their work in the portfolio and they state clearly that they created it eg if a teammate delivers one of the workshops then discuss what happened in the workshop, and what they learnt, for example if they helped to set up the work place they put a photo of themselves doing this in everyone's portfolio with an explanation of what is happening
+Working with answers to all the questions in sentence format others HINT: if the young person is working as part of a team, or they have asked people to do any work for them, they still have to have everything in their portfolio required in Unit 2C.
+Before they start delivery, they should decide roles, and they should have a meeting to discuss these roles, so they should add meeting notes to the portfolio. if anything is discussed by email/social media then add the screen prints which show this discussion PLUS: the portfolio would be incomplete if they didn't have information about the important parts of organisin an event, such as answers to the health and safety questions/venue booking details/ advertising etc. So even if it is not their job to do these things, they must include all of these in the portfolio. e.g. if a teammate creates the advertising/health and safety info/booked the venue etc then they put a copy of their work in the portfolio and they state clearly that they created it eg if a teammate delivers one of the workshops then discuss what happened in the workshop, and what they learnt, for example if they helped to set up the work place they put a photo of themselves doing this in everyone's portfolio with an explanation of what is happening